First-degree prime ideals of composite extensions: Divisibility of prescribed principal ideals

-We also point out that the norms of the considered ideals are equal, hence also the exponents of the first-degree divisors of the given principal ideal may be read from the underlying extensions.
+We also point out that the norms of the considered ideals are equal, hence even the exponents of the first-degree divisors of the given principal ideal may be read from the underlying extensions.

 \begin{lemma} Let $\xi$, $\chi_\a$ and $\chi_\b$ defined as above, then their norms over $\QQ$ are the same, namely

 \end{lemma} \begin{proof} It follows directly from \eqref{eq:norm} and the composition of norms (see \cite[Theorem VI.5.1]{Lang}). \end{proof}